 As portfolio managers buy and sell securities, they realize capital gains.
 Fund investors must pay taxes on these gains, even if they didn’t personally benefit.
 Also, an investor might be on the hook for capital gain taxes, even if the fund decreases in value.
 Tax inefficiency cost an average of 1.10%.
-In contrast, passive funds are more tax efficient because their portfolio managers follow buy and hold strategies to mirror the indices their replicating, which yields less asset turnover, buying, selling, and lower trading costs.
+By contrast, passive funds are more tax efficient because their portfolio managers follow buy and hold strategies to mirror the indices their replicating, which yields lower asset turnover and trading costs.

 4. Delayed Information Impacts Decision Making

-I like ETFs because I can obtain real-time prices since they trade on exchanges like stocks, and ETF details are updated daily.
+I like ETFs because I can obtain real-time prices and fund details are updated daily.
 For instance, a fund’s holdings, weightings, performance, and so forth are refreshed each day.
-On the other hand, mutual fund details–active and passive–are typically updated monthly or quarterly.
+On the other hand, mutual fund details–active and passive–are usually updated monthly or quarterly.
 Also, mutual fund prices are calculated at the end of each day.
-Whether you’re a buy and hold investor or trader, information powers decision making.
+Whether you’re a buy and hold investor or trader, information fuels decision making.
 The information delays experienced with mutual funds make them an inferior product in an information and technology age.

-What’s more, I would have no problems recommending index mutual funds to people new to investing and investors with low investable assets, but I would encourage investing in ETFs sooner rather than later.
-My issue is with active mutual funds, which frequently underperform their passive counterparts and cost more.
-(I’m not a fan of actively managed exchange-traded funds either.)
-Also, active mutual funds tend to only benefit the investment companies, portfolio managers, and advisors who peddle them; not the investors who buy them.
-The alternatives to buying active funds are to switch to a robo-advisor or become a DIY investor with an understanding that passive investing, through mutual funds and ETFs, is the prudent approach.
+What’s more, I would have no problems recommending index mutual funds to people new to investing and investors with low investable assets.
+However, I would encourage investing in ETFs sooner rather than later.
+My issue is with actively managed mutual and exchange-traded funds, which frequently underperform their passive counterparts and cost more.
+Also, active funds tend to only benefit the investment companies, portfolio managers, and advisors who peddle them; not the investors who buy them.
+The alternatives to buying active funds are to switch to a robo-adviser or become a DIY investor, with an understanding that passive investing is the prudent approach.